Skip to content

 # Preview generated unit files

-yarn systemd generate
+pnpm systemd generate

 # Or write them to a directory

-yarn systemd generate -o /tmp/parako-units
+pnpm systemd generate -o /tmp/parako-units

 # Install services (interactive prompts for missing flags)

-sudo yarn systemd install
+sudo pnpm systemd install

 # Non-interactive install with custom memory caps

-sudo yarn systemd install \
+sudo pnpm systemd install \

 --user parako --dir /opt/parako \